Video of maps illustrating the need for a Riverina State.

 The map above outlines the seventy one N.S.W.
 State electorates in the Newcastle, Sydney and Wollongong areas compared to the twenty two in the remainder of N.S.W.
 This illustrates the concentration of political power in the Newcastle, Sydney and Wollongong areas.

 The map above displays the electorates in the first state election in 1904.

 The area of the current electorate of Barwon contained six electorates in 1904.
 The current area of Murray contained two, Albury contained two, and Cootamundra five.

 On average, one electorate has evaporated from the non-metropolitan area and condensed into the metropolitan area every 5 years.
-If this long term trend continues, in fifty years time, there will be only one electorate west of the Great Dividing Range.
+If this long term trend continues, in forty years time, there will be only one electorate west of the Great Dividing Range.

 The map above outlines the electorates of Barwon containing 47% of the area of the state, and Murray containing 13%.
 These two electorates contain 60% of the area of the state, and the vast majority of the irrigation.
 These electorates contained 97,000 voters in the 2019 State election.

 The map above outlines the potential area of The Riverina State.
 It may be larger.

 The map above displays the approximate boundaries of electorates in The Riverina using area as the primary qualification.
 Electorates are limited to being no bigger than 10% of the area of the state, with additional electorates for every 10,000 voters, with electorates limited to no more than 10 in 10% of the area of the state.

 The smaller electorates are the cities of Albury and Wagga with an additional three, Griffith and Broken Hill with two, and Leeton, Deniliquin and Moama with one.